munificent/craftinginterpreters/book/methods-and-initializers.md

 We'll apply the same implementation technique for `this` in clox that we used in jlox.
 We treat `this` as a lexically-scoped local variable whose value gets magically initialized.
-Compiling it like a local variable means we get a lot of behavior for tree.
+Compiling it like a local variable means we get a lot of behavior for free.
 In particular, closures inside a method that reference `this` will do the right thing and capture the receiver in an upvalue.

 When the parser function is called, the `this` token has just been consumed and